Viren070/EmuHaven/README.md

 - You can switch between different versions of firmware and keys.
 - Manage your user data, you can choose to specifically delete/import/export certain folders.
 - Manage your games and install mods and saves for specific games.*

+### Xenia

+- Install, delete, or launch xenia
+- Can switch between canary and master builds.
+- Download any game from within the app.
+- Download digital content.
+- Manage your user data - export/import/delete.

 ### App